 DISTRIBUTOR OPTIONS AND EMPLOYEE STOCK BONUS AWARDS.
-Prior to the Offerings, the Existing Stockholders will convert 1,605,000 shares of Class B Common Stock to Class A Common Stock and contribute such shares of Class A Common Stock to the Company.
-The Company will grant to NSI the Distributor Options to purchase such shares of Class A Common Stock, and NSI will assign these Distributor Options to qualifying distributors of NSI in connection with the Offerings.
-The vesting of and the right to exercise the Distributor Options are subject to certain conditions, and the Distributor Options have been registered along with the shares of Class A Common Stock underlying such Distributor Options concurrently with the Offerings pursuant to Rule 415 under the 1933 Act.
+Prior to the Offerings, the Existing Stockholders intend to convert 1,605,000 shares of Class B Common Stock to Class A Common Stock and contribute such shares of Class A Common Stock to the Company.
+The Company intends to grant to NSI the Distributor Options to purchase such shares of Class A Common Stock, and NSI intends to assign these Distributor Options to qualifying distributors of NSI in connection with the Offerings pursuant to the NSI 1996 Distributor Stock Option Plan.
+The vesting of and the right to exercise the Distributor Options are subject to certain conditions, and the Distributor Options are being registered along with the shares of Class A Common Stock underlying such Distributor Options concurrently with the Offerings pursuant to Rule 415 under the 1933 Act.

-Prior to the date of this Prospectus, the Existing Stockholders will also convert 1,250,000 shares of Class B Common Stock to Class A Common Stock and contribute such shares to NSI and its affiliates (other than the Company) for issuance in connection with the employee stock bonus awards to be made by NSI and its affiliates (other than the Company) to their respective employees (approximately 600,000 of which will be awarded in connection with the Offerings).
+Prior to the date of this Prospectus, the Existing Stockholders will also contribute an aggregate of 1,250,000 shares of the Company's Class A Common Stock to NSI and its affiliates (other than the Company) for issuance in connection with the employee stock bonus awards to be made by NSI and its affiliates (other than the Company) to their respective employees.
 The shares of Class A Common Stock underlying each such employee stock bonus award will be issued to the employee recipient at a rate of 25% per year commencing one year following the date of the award, provided the employee recipient is still employed by NSI or one of its affiliates (other than the Company).
-The Company will also issue 109,000 shares of Class A Common Stock to its employees in connection with employee stock bonus awards to be made to the Company's employees on the same terms as described above pursuant to the 1996 Stock Incentive Plan.
+The Company also intends to issue 109,000 shares of Class A Common Stock to its employees in connection with employee stock bonus awards to be made to the Company's employees on the same terms as described above pursuant to the Nu Skin Asia Pacific, Inc. 1996 Stock Incentive Plan.